ibratabian17/JDNaCore/README.md

 ### Installation

-1. make sure you have the [ViolentMonkey](https://violentmonkey.github.io/) & [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) add-on installed in your browser.
+1. Make sure you have [ViolentMonkey](https://violentmonkey.github.io/) & [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) add-ons installed in your browser.

-2. If You Doesn't have/Not use a style, You can go To [Userstyle](https://userstyles.world/) to Download the Stylish
+2. If you don't have / don't use styles, you can go to [Userstyle](https://userstyles.world/) to Download Styles

-3. Then, install core using this link: **[Installation link](https://greasyfork.org/scripts/446776-jdnacore-all-in-one/code/JDNaCore%20All%20In%20One.user.js)**
+3. Then, install the core using this link: **[Installation link](https://greasyfork.org/scripts/446776-jdnacore-all-in-one/code/JDNaCore%20All%20In%20One.user.js)**

 4. ViolentMonkey will open the script.
-Click "Confirm installation" in the top right, to finish the installation.
+Click "Confirm installation" on the top right, to complete the installation.

 5. You can now open [Just Dance Now](https://justdancenow.com).